 - 1 teaspoon vanilla extract

 Place the bananas in a large bowl and mash with a fork.
-Add the flax seed mixture, oil, and vanilla and stir.
+Add the ground flax seed, oil, and vanilla and stir.
 Add the sugars and stir again.